Updated: Jul 18

 In any case, you could learn more about the house here.

 Following up, Tusting Leather took its place the day afterward to showcase its leather work.

 Now, it is perfectly normal if you have never heard of this heritage British Leather goods manufacturer given the fact that this has only a few stockists around the world.

-What makes it stand out, however, is that unlike bigger brands, Tusting is a family-run business that manufacture their goods in their own factory in Buckinghamshire since 1875.
+What makes it stand out, however, is that, unlike bigger brands, Tusting is a family-run business that manufactures its goods in its own factory in Buckinghamshire since 1875.

 Aside from the regular full grain leather, however, Tusting also offers multiple in-house developed leather options, some of which are very attractive.

 Out of all their options, Sundance Floodlight is the one which I like the most.
 It has a rather transparent leather texture, which is achieved by infusing the leather with high wax content during the tanning process.